lynnfaraday/aresmush.com/tutorials/code/create-plugin/index.md

 In this tutorial, we'll examine the design of the Cortex plugin, a simplified implementation of the [Cortex Classic RPG System](https://boardgamegeek.com/rpgsystem/2044/cortex-classic) used in the Firefly and Leverage RPGs.

-You can find the full code for the Cortex plugin in the [Ares Extras](/tutorials/code/extras.html) repository.
+You can find the full code for the Cortex plugin in [GitHub](https://github.com/aresmush/ares-cortex-plugin).

 {% note %}
 You don't need to do this tutorial if all you want to do is **use** the Cortex plugin.
-Instead, follow the instructions in [Ares Extras](/tutorials/code/extras.html) to install the plugin.
+Instead, follow the instructions in [Community Contributions](/tutorials/code/contribs.html) to install the plugin.
 This article is for coders who want to understand how the plugin was created.
 {% endnote %}

 ## What You'll Need